-CPT (Curricular Practical Training) is an employment opportunity for students on F-1 visas.
-CPT allows students to work or intern for an employer if the position is related to your major and is an integral part of your academic program’s curriculum that you get credit for.
+Curricular Practical Training (CPT) is an employment opportunity for students on F-1 visas.
+CPT allows students to work or intern for an employer if the position is related to their major and is an integral part of their academic program’s curriculum.

-Please talk to International Student Services or your academic advisor before completing any application.
+Please talk to International Student Services before completing any application.

 Undergraduate Student CPT Policy

 - Must be enrolled full-time (12 credits minimum) unless you are on your vacation semester.

 - Must be in your junior or senior year.

 - Must be enrolled in an undergraduate internship course related to your major.

 - You can do part-time or full-time CPT for when you are enrolled in the course only.

 - Must be enrolled full-time (12 credits for undergraduates, 6 credits for graduate students).

 - While you are an undergraduate student, you must be enrolled in the internship course relating to your major (see undergraduate policy) in your junior or senior year.